Plexer0/Plexer0/README.md

 I'm available on Matrix at: ```plexer0 colon matrix dot org```
 I'm also available via email for formal requests: ```See my Git history```

-**If you are sending me an email, encrypt it with my [pubic key,](https://keys.openpgp.org/vks/v1/by-fingerprint/DFEDDC0CEEA1F0EE8C99DDCA084BE9FA4F35AAF5) otherwise it'll be discarded!!**
+**If you are sending me an email, encrypt it with my [public key,](https://keys.openpgp.org/vks/v1/by-fingerprint/DFEDDC0CEEA1F0EE8C99DDCA084BE9FA4F35AAF5) otherwise it'll be discarded!!**